pravinva/databricks-blogposts/2025-11-agentic-ai-pension-advisor/README.md

 3. Verify:
    - Query executes successfully
    - Response appears in UI
-   - Governance table logs the query: `SELECT * FROM your_catalog.member_data.governance ORDER BY timestamp DESC LIMIT 10`
+   - Governance table logs the query: `SELECT * FROM your_catalog.{schema}.governance ORDER BY timestamp DESC LIMIT 10`
    - MLflow logs the run: Check experiment path in MLflow UI

 #### 8. Monitor the App